Service signs

 Apply for a service sign

 VICs should provide the major source of information to a visitor in a city, town or region.
-VICs are generally operated and funded by the local council and/or tourist association.
+VICs are usually operated and funded by the local council and/or tourist association.
 The principal tourist signing in any urban area should direct visitors to the nearest accredited VIC.

 As part of a national strategy to achieve a high-quality network of visitor information services, only accredited VICs are provided with signs showing the trademarked yellow on blue italicised 'i' symbol.